preayham/instagram-ai-chatbot/README.md

 }
 ```

 2.5.
-Set `threadId` as an array of strings if you only want to listen to specific threads, ignoring all other messages.
+Set `threads` as an array of strings if you only want to listen to specific threads, ignoring all other messages.

 ```json
 {